 The indicator is plotted on the chart twice.
-In the first case, time period is 20 and stop period is 10.
-In the second case, time period is 55 and stop period is 20.
+In the first case, the period is 20 and the stop period is 10.
+In the second case, the period is 55 and the stop period is 20.

 You won’t need any more tools.
 The Donchian Channels and the Classic Turtle Trader are quite enough for successful trading.

 Let’s add the Classic Turtle Indicator on the chart to get a clear understanding of the situation:

 The points can be also used as signals as the channel continues to rise or fall over the last n days.

 The Turtle Indicator paints the breakout zones of 10-, 20-, and 55-day channels.
 Plus, it indicates entry points with arrows and exit points with ticks.